Zilai-WANG/Web_Recording_Collection/README.md

 - Participants should keep the recording tab open (not closed) during the Zoom call
 - The server must be running for the entire duration of the recording session
 - HTTPS is required in production for `getUserMedia` to work (`localhost` is exempt)

+---

+## License & Copyright

+© 2025 UCLA Health.
+All rights reserved.

+This software was developed for UCLA Health data collection purposes.
+Unauthorized use, reproduction, or distribution of this application or any portion of it is strictly prohibited without prior written consent from UCLA Health.

+For questions or permissions, contact UCLA Health.